YinJC/uk-tex-faq/FAQ-plainvltx.md

----
-layout: page
-title: Should I use Plain TeX or LaTeX?
+# Should I use Plain TeX or LaTeX?
----

 There's no straightforward answer to this question.
 Many people swear by Plain TeX, and produce highly respectable documents using it